Wenhao-Yang/SpeakerVerifiaction-pytorch/README.md

 # Speaker Recognition Systems - Pytorch Implementation

-This project was forked and started from the [qqueing/DeepSpeaker-pytorch](https://github.com/qqueing/DeepSpeaker-pytorch).
+At the beginning, this project was forked and started from the [qqueing/DeepSpeaker-pytorch](https://github.com/qqueing/DeepSpeaker-pytorch).

 ### 1. Datasets

-Prepare data in kaldi way, and make features in Process_Data.
+Prepare data in [kaldi]() way, make features in Process_Data and store shuffled features with random length in egs.
+Other stages are processed in this [resposity]().

 - Development: